Quality Objectives must be established for your QMS and be measurable and reasonable for your company.

 Quality Objectives – Details

 The quality objectives are the main method used by companies to focus the goal(s) from the Quality Policy into plans for improvement.
-The Quality Policy is created with the Customer Requirements in mind, then quality objectives are linked back to the Customer Requirements through the Quality Policy.
-Quality objectives take the goal(s) stated in the Quality Policy and turned these into statements for improvement against which plans can be made.
+The Quality Policy (QP) is created with the Customer Requirements in mind, then quality objectives are linked back to the Customer Requirements through the policy.
+Objectives take the goal(s) stated in the policy and turned these into statements for improvement against which plans can be made.

 For example, if the Quality Policy of an aerospace manufacturer had identified a customer need for just-in-time delivery with no defects as the most important requirements, the goal from the Quality Policy might read: “To deliver whatchamacallits to our customers when they need them, with no defects, every time.”
 This company might then have two Quality Objectives: the first being to address improvement of on-time delivery, and the second to address defective parts shipped to the customer.